Guest writer: Britney Schexnayder, mother of a CHNOLA patient

 The holidays are the perfect time of year to reflect on what we are most thankful for.
 For us, it’s the doctors and nurses in the Children’s Hospital Neonatal Intensive Care Unit (NICU) who helped save River.

-Thanks to Children’s Hospital, we will get to enjoy this holiday season at home!
+Thanks to Children’s Hospital, we are enjoying this holiday season at home!
 We are forever grateful for the gift of life Children’s Hospital has given our family.
 And we are grateful for generous supporters like you who share your hope, joy and love with families like ours in their time of need.

 I can’t begin to describe how a small word of encouragement can truly mean so much, and how small acts of kindness will never be forgotten.